cjdbarlow/bedside-notebook/orphans/orphans.md

 * Diagnose based on osmoles
 * Treat based on volume
 * Urinary sodium is a function of the bodies impression of its volume state
-* Hiller Am J Med 1999 correcting sodium; rule of thumb; for every 3mmol/L increase in BSL the sodium will fall by 1
+* Hiller Am J Med 1999 correcting sodium; rule of thumb; for every 3mmol/L ↑ in BSL the sodium will fall by 1
 Corrected sodium useful to assess total volume deficit; e.g. in DKA, look at difference between corrected sodium and normal sodium, normal sodium deficit.
 * Acute kidney injuries, the urea and creatinine rise proportionally
 * Chronic kidney failure, the creatinine rises disproportionately to the urea